dazuma/toys/toys-core/docs/guide.md

 support user-provided tools as Toys does.
 Executables can customize how tool definitions are searched and loaded from the file system.

-Finally, an executable may customize many aspects of its behavior, such as the **logging output**, **error handling**, and even shell **tab completion**.
+Finally, an executable can customize many aspects of its behavior, such as the **logging output**, **error handling**, and even shell **tab completion**.

 ## Using the CLI object